Protein-Energy Undernutrition (PEU)

 (See also Overview of Undernutrition.)

-In developed countries, PEU is common among the institutionalized elderly (although often not suspected) and among patients with disorders that decrease appetite or impair nutrient digestion, absorption, or metabolism.
+In developed countries, PEU is common among institutionalized older patients (although often not suspected) and among patients with disorders that decrease appetite or impair nutrient digestion, absorption, or metabolism.
 In developing countries, PEU affects children who do not consume enough calories or protein.

 PEU may be

-Worldwide, primary PEU occurs mostly in children and the elderly who lack access to nutrients, although a common cause in the elderly is depression.
+Worldwide, primary PEU occurs mostly in children and older people who lack access to nutrients, although a common cause in older people is depression.
 PEU can also result from fasting or anorexia nervosa.
 Child or elder abuse may be a cause.

 In children, chronic primary PEU has 2 common forms: